emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

   * __Color Choice:__ _(Cost 1)_ You may choose what color your scales are.
 Scales may hold only three colors at a time unless Camouflage is being used.
 This may be used to gain advantage on a stealth check.
   * __Smokevision:__ Your double eyelids allows you to see well when underwater or in smoke.
 * __Combat Abilities:__
   * __Poison Bite:__ _(Cost 1)_ You may make a bite attack for 1d6 damage.
 If your enemy fails a D10 inner fire saving throw, they are poisoned and take an additional 1d6 damage at the start of each turn until they pass a D14 inner fire saving throw.
-At level 5, increase this damage to 1d12.
-At level 8, increase it to 10, increase it to 2d12.